Balloon Fight

-is an action video game developed by Nintendo and HAL Laboratory and published by Nintendo.
-The original arcade version was released for the Nintendo VS. System internationally as Vs. Balloon Fight, while its Nintendo Entertainment System counterpart was released in Japan in 1985 and internationally in 1986.
+is a 1984 action video game developed by Nintendo and HAL Laboratory and published by Nintendo for the Nintendo Entertainment System.
+It was originally released for arcades as VS. Balloon Fight, with the console version releasing in Japan in 1985 and internationally in 1986.

 The gameplay is similar to the 1982 game Joust from Williams Electronics.
 The home Nintendo Entertainment System version was ported to the NEC PC-8801 in October 1985, the Sharp X1 in November 1985, the Game Boy Advance as Balloon Fight-e for the e-Reader in the United States on September 16, 2002, and as part of the Famicom Mini Series in Japan on May 21, 2004.

-It was later rereleased through Nintendo's Virtual Console and NES Classic Edition.
-It was released on Nintendo Switch Online in 2018.
+A sequel, Balloon Kid, was released in 1990.

 Gameplay

 The player controls an unnamed Balloon Fighter with two balloons attached to his helmet.
 Repeatedly pressing the A button or holding down the B button causes the Balloon Fighter to flap his arms and rise into the air.
 If a balloon is popped, the player's flotation is decreased, making it harder to rise.
 A life is lost if both balloons are popped by enemy Balloon Fighters, if the player falls in the water, gets eaten by the large piranha near the surface of the water, or is hit by lightning.

 There are two modes of play: the 1-player/2-player game where the goal is to clear the screen of enemies, and Balloon Trip where the goal is to avoid obstacles in a side-scrolling stage.
 The original arcade game does not include Balloon Trip, but all the level layouts are completely different so as to take advantage of vertical scrolling in addition to some minor gameplay differences.